 State laws also determine how the claimant must distribute the settlement if achieved and whether the court must oversee or approve its distribution.
 If your state requires a representative of the decedent’s estate to file the lawsuit and your loved one did not have a will, the court can appoint one to file the lawsuit.

-Unfortunately, attorneys cannot provide you with an average settlement for wrongful death lawsuits.
 However, they can investigate the details of your case, examine the circumstances that led to your loved one’s death, and assess the factors that play a role in the estimated amount of your settlement to help you pursue a fair payment for your losses.

 If you have lost a loved one as a result of someone else’s unlawful or negligent actions, the attorneys at Ben Crump Law, PLLC, can help you ease the burden associated with facing the legal system on your own.
 We can manage your case and provide you with counsel.